-Maximizing Independence in Housing and Community: Traditionally health and housing are separated into different professional and service sectors, addressing health and housing concerns in isolation from one another.
-As we begin to address the needs of the growing older adult population, this siloed approach no longer makes sense.
+WE SEPARATE health and housing into different professional and service sectors, addressing health and housing concerns in isolation from one another.
+As we begin to address the needs of the growing older adult population, this separation no longer makes sense.
 Because an older adult's health and housing needs are often indistinguishable, comprehensive aging in place strategies must integrate healthcare and supportive services with housing options, programs and policies.